ingramleedy/Airport_Restaurants/README.md

 provided valuable content on various contant that would currate and keep up-to-date.

+Send your support for these request to [ForeFlight Support support@foreflight.com](mailto:support@foreflight.com).

 # Legal Disclaimer

 All files are provided for educational purposes only.
 They are not to be used as a navigation tool.
 No claim is made regarding the accuracy of these charts and their contents.